pack98/pack98.github.io/index.md

 On my honor I will do my best to do my duty to God and my country and to obey the Scout Law; to help other people at all times; to keep myself physically strong, mentally awake, and morally straight.

 ## Scout Law
 A Scout is trustworthy, loyal, helpful, friendly, courteous, kind, obedient, cheerful, thrifty, brave, clean, and reverent.

+## Youth Protection
+All Scout leaders and Pack Committee members undergo Youth Protection Training every 2 years.
+Reviewing the [Youth Protection: How to Protect Your Child from Child Abuse](http://www.scouting.org/filestore/pdf/100-014_WEB.pdf) guide with your Cub Scout is a requirement for every single rank, every year in Cub Scouts.

 # Uniforms
 ## What about uniforms?
 What is a Class A vs. a Class B uniform?